sahilsingh2110/Workforce-Salary-Prediction-for-HR-Python-R-/README.md

 Polynomial Prediction value - $158,862

 Random forest and polynomial regression models provided best predictions.
 The salary value obtained from these 2 models was the closest to the test set data values.
-The 2 models were used predict salary for future employees by the HR department.
+The 2 models were used to predict salary for future employees by the HR department.